Can you go after someone’s homeowner’s insurance involving a car accident?

 If you do hire an attorney to sue another driver after an accident, you may be able to go after some of their assets.
-However, since there are not any benefits from a homeowners policy unless a legitimate claim is filed this is not an avenue to pursue.
+Since there are not any benefits from a homeowner’s policy, unless a legitimate claim is filed, this is not an avenue to pursue.

-Homeowners insurance companies do not award benefits for car accidents (unless damage to a vehicle happens on the property), so there is nothing to gain directly from this route (although of course if there is an actual car accident involving a car crashing right into a house then that might be a different story!)
+Homeowner’s insurance companies do not award benefits for car accidents (unless damage to a vehicle happens on the property), so there is nothing to gain directly from going after a homeowner’s insurance policy.

 How to Proceed with a Lawsuit after a Car Accident

-If you are wondering what the definition of a contingency fees is then this term refers to a method by which personal injury lawyers receive a fee only if they win the case.
+If you are wondering what the definition of a contingency fee is, the answer is: this term refers to a method by which personal injury lawyers receive a fee only if they win the case.
 The client does not have to pay the lawyer’s fee if the case is not settled in his favor.